 I love salmon and would happily eat it in fillet form at any opportunity, but one of my kids doesn’t love it, so I blitz it in the food processor and make it into salmon rissoles…. he loves rissoles.

-This recipe makes 4 rissoles, the soon to be teens and hubby like 2 each so I usually double the recipe.
+This recipe makes 4 rissoles – the kids and hubby like 2 each so I usually double the recipe.
 This would also make a delicious burger, place pattie on to a bun with salad for a light meal.

 Salmon Rissoles

-- Place the salmon on a plate.
+- Place 500 g salmon fillet on a plate.
 Place it in the freezer for 15 minutes, or just until it gets very cold but isn’t frozen solid.

 - Place the slightly frozen salmon into a food processor and blitz until it looks like mince.